 What makes a good embryo?

-Alison Campbell, Director of Embryology at CARE Fertility, answers patients’ most common questions about what makes a good embryo, including common factors that affect embryo quality and how they are assessed.
+Alison Campbell, Chief Scientific Officer at CARE Fertility, answers patients’ most common questions about what makes a good embryo, including common factors that affect embryo quality and how they are assessed.

 How do you assess what is a ‘good’ embryo?
 What technology is used to assess embryo quality?